 Panaxosides are effective saponins typical of ginseng ( Panax ).
 Panaxosides are glycosides with triterpenoid (steroidal) aglycone and one or more sugar residues.
-With all its vagueness, the word saponin suggests that panaxosides are amphiphilic and therefore able to penetrate from the digestive tract into the blood, brain, and all cells.
-Ginsenosides are a subset of panaxosides (often with panaxosides incorrectly called ginsenosides ).
+With all its vagueness, the word saponin suggests that panaxosides are amphiphilic and therefore able to penetrate the gastrointestinal tract into blood, brain, and all cells.
+Ginsenosides are a subset of panaxosides (often with all panaxosides incorrectly called ginsenosides ).
 Panaxosides have extensive modulation effects on physiological pathways ( Attele1999gpm , Christensen2009gcb ), are harmless and are the essence of the adaptogenic effect of ginseng.

 Main ginseng panaxosides